ozwolf-software/dropwizard-raml/dropwizard-raml-annotations/src/main/javadoc/overview.md

 # DropWizard RAML Annotations

-A library containing annotations used by the DropWizard RAML toolbox with regards to integrating RAML with a DropWizard service.
+This library is a common annotation library specifically designed to be used throughout the DropWizard RAML Toolbox project.